Review of Ovation Of The Seas deck 5 (Promenade-Two70 Lounge)

 Next Cruise Desk is for Royal Caribbean cruise booking while on the ship.
 It serves the line's Crown & Anchor Society (past guest loyalty program).
 The RCI loyalty program offers to its members exclusive (discount) cruise rates (vary by itinerary and cabin category), balcony/suite discounts, onboard booking bonus (savings transferred to future OBC /shipboard credit), early sales access (a day before the general sale).

-Bionic Bar (powered by Makr Shakr “robot bar”) is the world's first ever bar run by robots working as both mixologists and bartenders.
+Bionic Bar (powered by Makr Shakr “robot bar”) is the world's first-ever bar run by robots working as both mixologists and bartenders.
 There are 2 robotic arms that prepare and serve cocktails (all bottles hanging from the ceiling) making 2 drinks per minute.
 Cocktails are delivered in plastic cups via 4 conveyor belts.
 Orders are made via tablets.
 The menu offers classic and signature cocktails, plus the option for made-to-order concoctions.
 A TV display shows the ordered drinks, their ingredients and wait times.
 You can individually name your order.
 The name appears on the TV screen so you can track when the robot works on it.
 Just like at any of the ship bars, payments here are made via SeaPass (boarding cards) or RFID bracelets.
 Drinks can be ordered only by passengers 21+ years old.
 The “robot bar” is not a bar per se - it's a walkway running along the Esplanade.

 On level 2 of the shopping arcade there are two retail shops (name-brand boutiques) selling at duty-free prices Bvlgari (luxury perfumes, jewelry, watches) and Hublot (luxury Swiss watches).
 Port Merchants is a general store selling conveniences and also duty-free liquor and tobaccos.

-“Jamie's Italian” restaurant (capacity 132 seats) serves simple but tasty Italian food.
-This is a trattoria-type specialty restaurant (at surcharge per person) by the UK’s celebrity chef Jamie Oliver.
+Jamie's Italian Restaurant" (menu, capacity 132 seats) is a trattoria-type specialty restaurant at surcharge per person (USD 30 dinner, USD 20 lunch) via partnership with British celebrity chef Jamie Oliver.
 The restaurant has indoor and outdoor seating (on The Via, for alfresco dining).
 Jamie's Italian is open for Lunch (12-1:30 pm) and Dinner (6-9:30 pm).
-The decor features simple furniture and large TVs on the walls (also showing how the namesake chef cooks his food).
+The decor features as furniture leather sofas and chairs in combination with 4-seat (rectangular) and 6-seat (round) tables (wooden, metal, leather chairs), large HDTVs on the walls (also showing how Jamie Oliver cooks his food).
 Waiters are dressed in white shirts and jeans.
-Jamie's menu offers traditional Italian cuisine dishes - spaghetti, pizzas, antipasti, lasagna, bruschetta, eggplant parmigana, garlic bread.
+Royal Caribbean's Jamie's Italian restaurant serves 3-course menu with starters, pasta-risotto and main dishes.
+It offers traditional Italian cuisine dishes - spaghetti, pizzas, antipasti, lasagna, bruschetta, eggplant parmigiana, garlic bread.
+The menu has 2 wooden “antipasti planks” - with either cured meats and cheeses or seasonal chargrilled vegetables.
+There are also seafood dishes, burgers and terrific desserts.
+Signature menu items are Tuscan bean, Arancini (Parmesan-mozzarella risotto balls), fried squid, planks (cured meats, seasonal vegetables, Italian cheeses), Capezzana olive oil bruschetta, truffle tagliatelle, olives on ice, prawn linguine, crab-avocado bruschetta, carrot-beets salad, prosciutto-pear salad, Italian seasoned chicken wings, slow-cooked pork belly, Italian burger (steak, smoked mozzarella, balsamic onions, tomato, pickles, chilies).
 Hand-made pasta is prepared here each day.
-The menu also has 2 wooden “antipasti planks” - with either cured meats and cheeses, or seasonal chargrilled vegetables.
-There are also seafood dishes, burgers and terrific desserts.
 On request, guests can enjoy the old-fashion “View Finder” (usually given to kids dining here) to see their food in 3D pics.

 Sorrento's Pizzeria (open between 11:30 am - 3 am) is a complimentary restaurant with plenty of seating (both indoor and outdoor / on the Esplanade).
 It offers fresh, oven-baked pizzas (3 slices at a time) and pies for lunch, dinner and late-night.
-The decor features brick walls and an wood-fired oven.
+The decor features brick walls and a wood-fired oven.
 The pizzeria's menu has traditional items (with meat, cheese, vegetables, gluten-free, incl Hawaiian, Florentine, pepperoni, barbeque chicken, four-cheese), custom-made pizza/pie, daily specialties, antipasti (olives, mozzarella, grilled vegetables), desserts (biscotti, gelato ice cream, raspberry mousse, amaretti, chocolate panna cotta).
 Drinks are at extra charge.

-Chops Grille (130 seats) is a premium steakhouse-seafood restaurant open for Dinner-only (between 5:30-9:30 pm).
+Chops Grille (menu, capacity 130 seats) is a premium steakhouse-seafood restaurant open for Dinner-only (between 5:30-9:30 pm).
 This is a specialty restaurant (at US$39 surcharge per person) with an open kitchen allowing guests to watch the food preparation.
 Reservations are recommended.
 Included in the surcharge are bread with butter (first-served), 2 appetizers, 1 entree and desserts.
 At extra charge from the menu can be ordered soups, salads, prime meat (beef, veal, pork, lamb, poultry) and seafood specialties.
 Among those are New York strip steak (12 oz), filet mignon (6 oz, 9 oz), veal chop parmesan, short ribs, lamb chops, roasted chicken, crusted tuna, snapper Veracruz, grilled branzino, lobster, shrimp, scallops.
 Steaks are served with a choice of 3 sauces (bearnaise, peppercorn, bordelaise).
 Among the upsell dishes are dry-aged steaks (16 oz), porterhouse (20 oz), Maine Lobster.
 Chops Grille menu also has sides/sharables (mashed potatoes, creamed spinach, truffled creamed corn, roasted mushrooms, grilled vegetables) and desserts (chocolate pie, chocolate lava cake, red velvet cake, cheesecake, warm cookie plate, ice cream, specialty coffees).

-Chef's Table is a private dining room (capacity 16 seats) surcharged at US$85 per person.
+Chef's Table (menu) is a private dining room (capacity 16 seats) surcharged at US$85 per person.
 Reservations are required, and dress code is formal.
 The room is part of the Chops Grille restaurant and hosts every night an exclusive, 3-hours long gourmet dinner event with a 6-course menu.
 Each course is paired with premium wine.
 The event starts with a Champagne “meet & greet” with the fellow diners and the assigned sommelier (knowledgeable wine steward).
 Each wine is reviewed by the sommelier.
 All meals are prepared and reviewed by one of the ship's top chefs.
 Menus are different each evening depending on the Chef's personal choice.
 If reservations are under 12, Chef's Table could be canceled.

 Izumi Express is the Royal Caribbean's new “sushi to go” option available fleetwide since July 2016.
 The “take-out sushi” is fresh-made and of premium quality.
 The new option is a great choice for families with kids (avoiding the formal sit-down meal) and for all passengers willing to enjoy this popular Japanese food somewhere else on the cruise ship (incl in their cabins).
-Izumi Express sushi ordering is via phone (any one on the ship, incl the cabin’s) and also by going to the Izumi restaurant and placing your order there.
-Guests can order any item from the Izumi's sushi menu during the restaurant's operational hours.
+Izumi Express sushi ordering is via phone (anyone on the ship, incl the cabins) and also by going to the Izumi restaurant and placing your order there.
+Guests can order any item from Izumi's sushi menu during the restaurant's operational hours.
 The staff takes the order and provides a time window to pick it up (usually within 10-15 min).
 Meals are in to-go containers (plastic, transparent) and conveniently bagged up.
 Quick and easy takeaway service is provided by the new Izumi Express carts (colored in black) offering up to 8 pre-packaged sushi rolls.